174th Street station (IRT White Plains Road Line): Early history

+On June 18, 1915, the PSC approved a resolution approving a plan to relocate two supporting columns and one stairway at the station to accommodate the widening of 174th Street.
+The work, which was paid for by the borough of the Bronx, started on May 2, 1916, and was completed in August 1916.

 Later years

 The New York State Transit Commission announced plans to extend the southbound platforms at seven stations on the line from Jackson Avenue to 177th Street to accommodate ten-car trains for $81,900 on August 8, 1934.
 The platform at 174th Street would be lengthened from 361 feet to 489 feet.

 The city government took over the IRT's operations on June 12, 1940.
 The Bergen Avenue cutoff, which allowed Third Avenue trains to access the White Plains Road Line, was abandoned on November 5, 1946, as part of the gradual curtailment of elevated service on the IRT Third Avenue Line.
 On June 13, 1949, the platform extensions at this station, as well as those on other White Plains Road Line stations between Jackson Avenue and 177th Street, opened.
 The platforms were lengthened to 514 feet to allow full ten-car express trains to open their doors.
 Previously, the stations could only accommodate six-car local trains.

 The station was closed from July to November 2003 and was completely rehabilitated.
+The station reopened on November 24, 2003, after undergoing a $12 million renovation.